PadsterH2012/Idea-Incubator/README.md

-# Py_Flask_Boilerplate
+# Idea Incubator

-A robust boilerplate for Flask applications with user authentication, PostgreSQL database integration, and Docker containerization.
+Idea Incubator is a web application designed to help users capture, develop, and track their innovative ideas.
+Built with Flask and PostgreSQL, this application provides a robust platform for idea management and collaboration.

 ## Features

+- User authentication system (registration, login, logout)
+- Idea creation and management
+- Collaborative features (commenting, sharing)
+- User dashboard for idea overview
-- User registration and login system
+- User and application settings
-- PostgreSQL database integration with SQLAlchemy ORM
+- Responsive design with light/dark mode
+- RESTful API structure
 - Docker containerization for easy deployment
-- Responsive design with customizable CSS
-- User dashboard and settings pages
-- Theme switching capability (light/dark mode)
-- Flask-Migrate for database migrations
-- Secure password hashing with Werkzeug
-- Session-based authentication
-- RESTful API structure

 ## Prerequisites